 Can I arrange a ‘home funeral’ or green burial in North Carolina?

 Yes, it is legal to conduct a home funeral in North Carolina.
-Furthermore, no laws specifically prohibit burial on your own land, although you should check with local county zoning.
+Furthermore, no laws specifically prohibit burial on your own land, although you should check with the local county zoning department.

 There are three natural green burial sites in North Carolina, and you can find support from local organizations that advocate for home funerals.
 The Funeral Consumer Alliance groups listed below can direct you to your nearest support group.